top of page

 Studio

-I love to make things from scratch, whether it's growing material, weaving a textile, or making my own pigments from scratch.
+I make things from scratch, whether it's growing material, weaving a textile, or making a pigment or dye.

 I love to explore working with natural dyes and pigments.
-I've worked with common pigments like Indigo, Lac, and Marigold, and some more uncommon ones like Red Cabbage, Coconut Husk, and Rendodandrums.
+I've worked with common pigments like Indigo, Lac, and Marigold, and some more uncommon ones that I take from waste such as Egg Shells, Coconut Husk, Onion Skin and Bougainvellea Petals .
 This is definitely one of the most exciting parts of my creative process, playing with the chemistry of plants and experience pigments in such a raw way.

 bottom of page